Staff learning programme

 Should you have a disability that may require special arrangements (such as wheelchair access or sign-language Interpretation), or indeed require any other special arrangements, please clearly indicate as such on your registration form.
 Please also make direct contact with us well before the start of the course to finalise the arrangements.

 Prior, confirmed booking is required for all course attendance.
-Course bookings are done online using the online course booking form.
+Course bookings are done online using SF Learning.
 Once this has been submitted, you will receive an email confirming your booking.
 If you do not receive this confirmation, please contact the Staff Learning Centre, as we may not have received your booking.